mrchrisneal/DashPad/docs/web/index.md

 🔴 **Red:** Critical state, indicating an active problem that requires attention.

 Modules without threshold logic (such as the `uptime` module) do not display threshold indicators.
 Charts also follow a similar default color scheme; they can be customized in the Settings pane.

-Threshold states are determined by a connected DashPad-API instance.
+!!! info "Threshold states (and consequently the indicator colors) are determined by a connected DashPad-API instance.
+This logic is evaluated by DashPad-API *before* DashPad-Web receives the information."

 ## Real-Time Updates